alfred1137/SG-Bank-Interest-cal/memory-bank/interest-rates/00-interest-rates-master.md

 ## Data Sources

 *   `script.js`: This JavaScript file serves as the primary data source, containing all the functions and logic for calculating interest rates for UOB, Standard Chartered, DBS, and CIMB.
+*   `memory-bank/interest-rates/11-CIMB-fastsaver-20250804.png`: Image reference for CIMB FastSaver rates as of 4 August 2025.
+*   `memory-bank/interest-rates/12-CIMB-fastsaver-20250805.png`: Image reference for CIMB FastSaver rates as of 5 August 2025.
+*   `memory-bank/interest-rates/21-DBS-Multiplier-20250804.png`: Image reference for DBS Multiplier rates as of 4 August 2025.
+*   `memory-bank/interest-rates/31-SC-bonussaver-20250804.png`: Image reference for Standard Chartered BonusSaver rates as of 4 August 2025.
+*   `memory-bank/interest-rates/41-UOB-One-20250901.png`: Image reference for UOB One rates as of 1 September 2025.

 ## Analysis and Insights